mfelt/mfelt.github.io/index.md

-{% include h2 text="Current Experience & Responsibilities" %}
+{% include h2 text="Experience & Responsibilities" %}

 - Design front-end UI and UX.
 (I designed the user interfaces for all projects listed below)
 - Work with customers to define stories and develop customer personas.